OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:33

-You have sent to John, and he has borne witness to the truth.
+You have sent messengers to John, and he has testified to the truth.

 ## John 5:34